antonsjolander/hyper-exploring-code-webgl/README.md

-# hyper-exploring-code-canvas
+# hyper-exploring-code-webgl

-Ultra barebones templete for the course on Canvas
+Ultra barebones templete for the course on 3D Grapichs